kyma-project/cli/docs/gen-docs/kyma_alpha_add_module.md

 title: kyma alpha add module
 ---

-Add a module in the cluster or in the given Kyma resource.
+Adds a module to the cluster or the given Kyma resource.

 ## Synopsis